AlDanial/cloc/README.md

 even if these are used to block lines of source from being compiled;
 the blocked lines still contribute to the code count.
 </li>
-<li> On Windows, cloc  will fail with ``Can't cd to ...
-No such file or directory at <embedded>/File/Find.pm`` if the code being scanned has file paths longer than 255 characters.
+<li> On Windows, cloc  will fail with <tt>Can't cd to ...
+No such file or
+directory at <embedded>/File/Find.pm</tt> if the code being scanned has file paths longer than 255 characters.
 A work-around is to run cloc from the Windows Subsystem for Linux (WSL).
 </li>
 </ol>